-FIN 430 Entrepreneurial Organization and Finance (3) Provides knowledge and training in the area of capital acquisition strategies and tactics through the life cycle of an entrepreneurial venture and coverage of valuation techniques as applied to the allocation of business areas.
-Topics include start-up and mezzanine financing and bridging to initial public offers on the capital budgeting and internal control techniques applied in the strategic context developed in earlier courses. prerequisite: FIN 331 include currency options, futures and swaps.
-Working capital management and long-term financing and investment decisions are also crucial to today's financial managers and need to be understood in the context of expanding global financial markets. prerequisite: FIN 331
+FIN 430 Entrepreneurial Organization and Finance (3) Provides knowledge and training in the area of capital acquisition strategies and tactics through the life cycle of an entrepreneurial venture.
+Topics include startup and mezzanine financing, initial public offerings, capital budgeting and internal control techniques.
+This course builds on the knowledge gained in other business courses and should lead to a better understanding of the special problems of private equity financing. prerequisite: FIN 331

 FIN 433 International Financial Management (3) In global financial markets, exchange rate risk exposure demands careful management and the use of financial instruments for hedging currency risk.
-These
+These include currency options, futures and swaps.
+Working capital management and long-term financing and investment decisions are also crucial to today's financial managers and need to be understood in the context of expanding global financial markets. prerequisite: FIN 331